Congress Program 2025

 Rasul A. Mowatt

-Black women runners: An exploration of what it means to be at home in our bodies
+Body is body is home – Project run to you: Exploring black women runners’ perspectives on what it means to be at home in our bodies

 Asha Edwin and Janelle Joseph